The secret behind every successful cruise is careful planning

 Fuel supplies may be an issue in smaller boats so make sure you do your sums prior to leaving Strahan as you may need to take extra fuel with you.
 If in a trailer boat it may even be a good idea to plan it with others as bit of extra security and safety.

 A steep chop can develop at the mouth of the Gordon in strong NW winds.
 Remember, no matter what size boat you have, you should always check the weather and stay in a good anchorage if you are unsure about leaving.

 It is not unusual for boats as small as 5.5 metres to travel down the Harbour to spend time on the Gordon River.

 There are some sensational areas around the State that will open up for you but remember to make your plans and be flexible in case of poor weather.

 Wherever you intend to cruise in Tasmania, ensure your planning is complete and remember, purchase a “bible” to give you all the useful reference information you require.
 Enjoy our waterways.

 Good luck and great cruising!

 Put these into your plotter when next on the boat ready for your next trip.
-Further details can be found under Public Moorings
+Further details can be found under Moorings in Cruising areas.

 These moorings have been funded through the Recreational Boating Fund.
 Applications close 31 March each year.
 MAST will always consider further applications for cruising moorings however we would need to know that servicing would not be an issue.
 Applications for out of the way areas that would be too costly to service may not be considered.